Yorkshire Wildlife Park: Lion Country

 Lion Country was opened in May 2010 to house 13 African lions, which were acquired from Oradea Zoological Garden in Romania in February 2010.
 The lions had been kept in small enclosures and poor living conditions, and were in poor health as the Romanian zoo could not adequately care for them.
 As of October 2022, there were five lions in Lion Country: Simba, Carla, Crystal, Julie and Ares.
 Simba died at the age of 14 in October 2023.
 The park is set to rescue a lioness and her 3 cubs from Ukraine.
 They hope to have them before Christmas.

 Lemur Woods

 Lemur Woods is a walk-through enclosure with many trees, housing groups of crowned, ring-tailed and red-bellied lemurs.
 The lemurs can often be seen climbing high in the trees, or sunbathing on the ground.
 Twice a day, visitors can stand and watch the keepers feed the Lemurs.
 They get very close – within touching distance – and it's one of the popular areas of the park.

+Yorkshire Wildlife Park – "Meerkat Manor" enclosure.

 Meerkat Manor

 Located close to the old entrance to the park, this small exhibit houses the zoo's meerkats.
+The enclosure features rock formations purpose-built to replicate South African terrain.